 • Obstacles: If there are many trees or boulders in your lawn, this may cause a higher price.
 The same goes for fences or a sprinkler system, as lawn care technicians will have to navigate around sprinkler heads and other landscaping features.

 • Packages and plans: The cost of aeration might decrease if you opt for a lawn care plan.
-You might sign up for a plan that includes fertilizing, overseeding, and weed control.
+You might sign up for a plan that includes fertilizing services, overseeding, and weed control.
 The exact amount you might save taking this approach will vary according to the company and its promotions and packages.

 If you are interested in receiving professional lawn aeration treatment, we suggest looking into TruGreen.
-Not only can this company provide lawn aeration services, but it offers comprehensive lawn care plans.
+Not only can this company provide lawn aeration services, but it also offers comprehensive lawn care plans.
 TruGreen is one of the most popular lawn care services in the United States, servicing every state except for Alaska and Hawaii.

 Our Rating Methodology

-The This Old House Reviews Team backs up our lawn recommendations with a detailed rating methodology that we use to objectively score each provider.
-We review lawn care plans and packages, navigate the provider website and speak with customer service representatives, request quotes, and analyze customer reviews for each provider.
+We back up our lawn recommendations with a detailed rating methodology that we use to objectively score each provider.
+We review lawn care plans and packages, navigate the provider website, speak with customer service representatives, request quotes, and analyze customer reviews for each provider.
 We then score the provider against our review standards for plan options, additional benefits and customizability, availability, trustworthiness, and customer service to arrive at a final score out of 100.

-To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.
+To share feedback or ask a question about this article, send a note to our team at reviews@thisoldhousereviews.com.